|Email To Friend|

 Cayman is famous for selling fantastic cameras at prices far better than those in the US and Europe.
 The main dealer is Cathy Church’s Photo Centre located on South Church Street, just outside of George Town.

 Other great things to buy while in Cayman are watches, gems and precious metals as all are duty free and sales tax free.
-The best option is to just head downtown and wander around one of the many Kirk Freeport stores located on Cardinall Avenue or in Bayshore Mall in George Town.
-As well as offering a wide range of diamonds, rubies, emeralds and other gemstones, they stock brands such as Vera Wang, Bvlgari, Cartier, Hearts of Fire, Mikimoto, to name just a few.
-They also have a wide range of branded watches and one of the largest collections of Rolex's in the world.
+The best option is to just wander downtown to Island Plaza on Harbour Drive, the Jewellery Palace on South Church Street, Kay's Fine Jewelry on Fort Street or one of the many Kirk Freeport stores located on Cardinall Avenue or in Bayshore Mall.
+Each of these companies offers a wide range of diamonds and other gemstones, as well as top-of-the-line jewellery.

 The boutique, family-owned jewellery store, Rocky's Diamond Gallery, specialise in high-end jewellery.
 They offer an extensive collection of gemstones, perfect for life's big events.
 You can even have a piece of jewellery designed and made by their in house jewellery designers.